tom-hoffman/modular-playground/docs/micro:bit.md

 Advantages of Circutt Playground vs. micro:bit
 ----------------------------------------------
 * Digital to audio conversion (DAC) pin -- should be higher fidelity than PWM on micro:bit;
+* more flash allows more CircuitPython libraries;
 * more flexible, expressive and compelling user interface with RGB neoPixels;
 * an onboard switch in addition to buttons allows more input flexibility;
 * more capacitive touch points for more input options;
 * all pins are more physically accessible without breakout board;
 * better supported/documented in Arduino IDE;
-* clearer MIDI story in CircuitPython.
+* USB MIDI support in CircuitPython (thanks to plentiful flash).

 MicroPython vs. CircuitPython audio notes
 -----------------------------------------